North Korea's Kim, Russia talk up military ties in new 'heyday' - KCNA | Law-Order

 Kim and Shoigu "exchanged their constructive opinions on the practical issues arising in further strengthening the strategic and tactical coordination, cooperation and mutual exchange between the armed forces of the two countries and in the fields of their national defence and security," KCNA reported.
 Moscow is discussing joint military exercises with North Korea, Shoigu told Russian media.
 He visited Pyongyang in July and toured a weapons exhibit with Kim, one of the most striking signs of deepening ties up to that point.

 Kim also toured Russia's Pacific Sea Fleet, equipped with strategic nuclear submarines among other military vessels, KCNA said, quoting him as praising the fleet for its contribution to peace in the region.
 He was photographed going round a control room and inspecting a warship.
-Earlier this month, North Korea launched its first operational "tactical nuclear attack submarine".
+North Korea this month launched its first operational "tactical nuclear attack submarine".

+Oleg Kozhemyako, governor of Russia's far eastern Primorsky region, gave Kim with a bullet proof vest and six drones produced in the region, RIA news agency said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)